SHE WOKE BLIND to the scream of a siren.

 “Oh, I always thought I’d die from my own stupidity, not someone else’s.”
 He let his gen-gun come to a rest against his leg.
 “It’s kind of a relief.”

 Tannor rubbed her eyes and willed herself not to strangle him.
 He was only seven inches taller.
 She could do it.

 Then she turned their focus back where it should have been anyway: their great and damaged queen.

-“Right.”
-Fil grabbed the med kit from the floor next to Tannor and she stood back.
-“Let’s see what sergeants get issued in their med kits.”
+“Nah,” Fil grabbed the med kit from the floor next to Tannor and she stood back.
+“Something in here might wake her up.”

 Fil raised a fist, needle down.
 “She’s not awake yet.”

 He plunged the needle into the queen’s thigh and squeezed until the clear liquid disappeared, then twisted open another capsule.

 “Do you—do you know anything about what you’re putting into her?”
 Tannor asked.

 Fil shrugged and jabbed again.